-Data from this file can be used alone or in conjunction with other files.
-This section provides instructions, or the details on where to find the instructions, for linking the 2001 other medical provider events with other 2001 MEPS public use files, including the 2001 prescribed medicines file and a 2001 person-level file.
+Data from the MEPS 2001 Hospital Inpatient Stays File can be used alone or in conjunction with other files.
+This section provides instructions for linking the hospital stays file with other MEPS public use files, namely, the person-level file, the prescribed medicines file, and the medical conditions file.

-5.1 Merging a Person-Level File to the Other Medical Expenses File
+5.1 Merging a 2001 Person-Level File to the 2001 Hospital Inpatient Stays File

-Merging characteristics of interest from other MEPS files (e.g., 2001 Full Year Population Characteristics File or 2001 Prescribed Medicines) expands the scope of potential estimates.
-For example, to estimate the expenditures for medical equipment, visual aids, etc. for persons with specific demographic characteristics (such as age, race, and sex), population characteristics from a person-level file need to be merged onto the Other Medical event file.
-This procedure is shown below.
-The MEPS 2001 Appendix File, HC-059I, provides additional details on how to merge other MEPS data files.
+Merging characteristics of interest from person-level file (e.g., MEPS 2001 Full-Year Population Characteristics File) expands the scope of potential estimates.
+To estimate the total number of hospital inpatient stays for persons with specific demographic characteristics (such as, age, race, and sex), population characteristics from a person-level file need to be merged onto the hospital inpatient stays file.
+This procedure is illustrated below.
+The MEPS 2001 Appendix File, HC-059I, provides additional detail on how to merge MEPS data files.

-1. Create data set PERSX by sorting the 2001 Full Year Population Characteristics File, by the person identifier, DUPERSID.
-Keep only variables to be merged onto the other medical events file and DUPERSID.

-- 2. Create data set OMEXP by sorting the other medical event file by person identifier, DUPERSID. - 3.
-Create final data set NEWOME by merging these two files by DUPERSID, keeping only records on the other medical event file.
+- 1. Create data set PERSX by sorting the MEPS 2001 Full Year Population Characteristics File by the person identifier, DUPERSID.
+Keep only variables to be merged onto the hospital inpatient stays file, and DUPERSID. - 2.
+Create data set STAZ by sorting the hospital inpatient stays file by person identifier, DUPERSID. - 3.
+Create final data set NEWSTAZ by merging these two files by DUPERSID, keeping only records on the hospital inpatient stays file.

-The following is an example of SAS code, which completes these steps:
+The following is an example of SAS code which completes these steps:

-PROC SORT DATA=HCXXX (KEEP=DUPERSID AGE31X AGE42X AGE53X SEX RACEX EDUCYR) OUT=PERSX; BY DUPERSID; RUN;

-PROC SORT DATA=OMEXP; BY DUPERSID; RUN:

 '''

-DATA NEWOME;

-MERGE OMEXP (IN=A) PERSX(IN=B);
+PROC SORT DATA=HCXXX(KEEP= DUPERSID AGE31X AGE42X

+AGE53X SEX RACEX EDUCYR)

+OUT=PERSX;

 BY DUPERSID;

+RUN;

+PROC SORT DATA=STAZ;

+BY DUPERSID;

+RUN;

+DATA NEWSTAZ;

+MERGE STAYS (IN=A) PERSX(IN=B);

+'''

+'''

+BY DUPERSID;

 IF A;

 RUN;

 '''

-5.2 Linking the 2001 Other Medical Expenses File to the 2001 Prescribed Medicine File
+5.2 Linking the 2001 Hospital Inpatient Stays File to the 2001 Medical Conditions File and/or the 2001 Prescribed Medicines File

-Due to survey design issues, there are limitations/caveats that data users/analysts must keep in mind when linking the different files.
-These limitations/caveats are listed below.
+Due to survey design issues, data users/analysts must keep limitations and caveats in mind when linking the different files.
+Those limitations/caveats are listed below.
 For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 2001 Appendix File, HC-059I.